 Release to Return to Work

 Your doctor will provide you with a written medical release to work.
 If your injury was severe enough to require absence from work, the medical release is required.
 This release can be unconditional, in which case you can return to full duties, or limited, requiring that you limit your duties in some way (such as lifting no more than a certain amount of weight).
-If your release is limited, discuss these limitations with your appropriate administrator or School Dean and Return to Work Coordinator to see if your department can work with your limitations, and continue to see the doctor until you can obtain a release to return to full duties.
+If your release is limited, discuss these limitations with your appropriate administrator or School Dean and the Workers' Compensation, ADA, and Leave Specialist to see if your department can work with your limitations, and continue to see the doctor until you can obtain a release to return to full duties.

 If you voluntarily engage in recreational, social, or athletic activities outside your normal work duties (for example, if you play a game of volleyball or baseball during lunch hour), the University or Sedgwick Claims Management Services may not be liable for any injuries incurred as a result of those activities.